Peloton Logo

 What is Peloton?

 Peloton is the abbreviated name of the American company Peloton Interactive, which manufactures exercise equipment.
 It mainly offers exercise equipment (treadmills, stationary bicycles) and programs for connecting them to the Internet.
-The main office of the manufacturer is located in New York.
+The manufacturer’s main office is in New York.

-Another jump in the share price took place against the backdrop of a scandal over defective pedals.
+Another jump in the share price occurred amid a scandal over defective pedals.
 In the second half of 2020, people who bought bicycles began to report leg injuries in large numbers.
 For safety reasons, the company recalled pedals for 27,000 exercise machines.
 Oddly enough, the unexpected anti-advertising only strengthened its position in the market for electronic fitness equipment.

-By the way, the company’s logo also features pedals, but this is no more than a coincidence because the brand name appeared back in 2012.
-It was invented by Eric Hwang, a graphic designer from New York.
+By the way, the company’s logo also features pedals, but this is no more than a coincidence, since the brand name dates back to 2012.
+Eric Hwang, a graphic designer from New York, invented it.
 The same person led the team that created the interface for Peloton applications.

-Since then, the emblem has never changed, ensuring the manufacturer’s recognition and its interactive products.
+Since then, the emblem has never changed, ensuring recognition of the manufacturer and its interactive products.
 However, it does not convey the full spectrum of what Peloton does.
 In addition to stationary bicycles, the company produces treadmills and supports Peloton Digital by broadcasting sports activities online.

 Font and Colors